dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/drawingitem.md

 **Return Value**

-Returns the rectangle of type `string`.
+Returns the text of type `string`.

 ## setText